Administrative Decision -- Accepting Responsibility

 For either an Administrative or a UCB hearing, students can expect:

 This packet contains all of the relevant information acquired during the investigation.
 It is IMPERATIVE that the student reviews this packet as soon as possible because there is limited time to add additional material to the packet before it is finalized for the hearing.

 At least ten calendar days before the hearing, Student Conduct’s Office Associate will send a letter to the student that contains:

-- the name of your administrative hearing officer or the names of the UCB panel and hearing coordinator assigned to hear the case;
+- the name of your UCB Coordinator or administrative hearing officer assigned to hear the case;

 - the date and time of the hearing (we check the student’s schedule to avoid class conflicts);